ESCOMP/CMEPS/doc/source/esmflds.rst

 Field Naming Convention
 -----------------------

-The CMEPS field name convention in these YAML files is independent of the model components.
+The CMEPS field name convention in the YAML files is independent of the model components.
 The convention differentiates between variables that are state fields versus flux fields.

-The CMEPS naming convention assumes the following one letter designation for the various components as well as the mediator.
-Furthermore, the naming convention distinguishes between state and flux variables.
+The naming convention assumes the following one letter designation for the various components as well as the mediator.

 **import to mediator**::